mbelk059/uoCourses/README.md

 * **Frontend:** React

 # Future Steps
-* Deploy for everyone to use COMING SOON as soon as i figure out how to do that :)
 * Introduce filtering and sorting options for search results
 * Improve the recommendation system for better results